NixOS/nixpkgs/nixos/modules/services/monitoring/parsedmarc.md

 [parsedmarc](https://domainaware.github.io/parsedmarc/) is a service which parses incoming [DMARC](https://dmarc.org/) reports and stores or sends them to a downstream service for further analysis.
-In combination with Elasticsearch, Grafana and the included Grafana dashboard, it provides a handy overview of DMARC reports over time.
+In combination with OpenSearch, Grafana and the included Grafana dashboard, it provides a handy overview of DMARC reports over time.

 ## Basic usage {#module-services-parsedmarc-basic-usage}
-A very minimal setup which reads incoming reports from an external email address and saves them to a local Elasticsearch instance looks like this:
+A very minimal setup which reads incoming reports from an external email address and saves them to a local OpenSearch instance looks like this:

 ```nix